-With pre-employment attitudinal and job readiness training, as well as post-job placement support services, Second Chance uses this program to lead participants to permanent employment and self-sufficiency.
+With pre-employment attitudinal and job readiness training, as well as job placement support services, Second Chance uses this program to lead participants to permanent employment and self-sufficiency.

 Second Chance is helping change the lives of some of the most "difficult-to-serve" populations in the region including at-risk youth, the homeless, recovering addicts and former prisoners reentering the community.

-Since 2003, Second Chance has placed over 4,000 graduates (and counting) back into employment.
+Since 2003, Second Chance has placed over 4,000 graduates (and counting) into employment.
 These graduates have been placed with 1,754 local employers with an average starting wage of $10.05.
-Since Second Chance started its Job Readiness Training program, we estimate more than 6,000 graduates have rejoined the workforce!

 Second Chance offers the two-year program on a large scale, placing participants in good jobs at a record-setting pace.
 With an emphasis on individual accountability, participants engage in 160 hours of intensive instruction during which they break personal barriers to self-sufficiency, obtain new job skills, develop résumés and career plans, and practice interviewing techniques.

 With two years of graduate follow-up services—including behavioral treatment, affordable housing placement, job placement, professional clothing for interviews, computer lab support, and case management, the workforce training program can be the difference between moving up the ladder and a downward spiral.